-In this paper we present a new algorithm for detection of AF based on the assessment of the three main physiological characteristics of AF: 1) the irregularity of the heart rate; 2) the absence of the P-wave and 3) the presence of fibrillatory waves.
-Several features were extracted from the analysis of 12-lead electrocardiogram (ECG) signals, the best features were selected and a support vector machine classification model was adopted to discriminate AF and non-AF episodes.
-Our results show that the inclusion of features from the analysis of the recovered atrial activity was able to increase the performance of the algorithm: sensitivity of 88.5 % and specificity of 92.9%.
+This paper presents a new algorithm for AF detection, which is based on the analysis of the three physiological characteristics of AF: 1) Irregularity of heart rate and; 2) Absence of P-waves and 3) Presence of fibrillatory waves.
+Based on these characteristics several features were extracted from 12-lead electrocardiograms (ECG) and selected according to their discrimination ability.
+The classification between AF and non-AF episodes was performed using an SVM classification model.

+Our results show that the identification of the fibrillatory patterns, using the proposed features, extracted from the analysis of 12-lead ECG improves the performance of the algorithm to a sensitivity of 88.5% and specificity 92.9%, when compared to our previous single-channel approach.